Raikki03/C-AdventureGame/README.md

    ```

 2. **Compile the game**:
-   Use the provided `Makefile` to compile the game:
+   Use the provided `Makefile` to compile the game via the command:
    ```bash
    make
    ```